imgix/react-imgix/README.md

-  fit={string} // see Imgix's API, defaults to 'crop' fluid={bool} // whether to fit the image requested to the size of the component rendered, defaults to true precision={number} // round to nearest x for image width and height, useful for caching, defaults to 100
+  fit={string} // see Imgix's API, defaults to 'crop' fluid={bool} // whether to fit the image requested to the size of the component rendered, defaults to true precision={number} // round to nearest x for image width and height, useful for caching, defaults to 100 height={number} // force images to be a certain height, overrides precision width={number} // force images to be a certain width, overrides precision />

-/>
 ```